Gildara/100-days-of-code/log.md

 **Thoughts:**This is much harder than it was in javascript.
 I thought the prof said in the lecture(edx cs50 week 2) that you could cast a string as a number just by putting it into a mathematical expression, but I couldn't get it to work.
 Maybe argv[] is a special case.
 I ended up c&ping some code I don't completely understand to force argv[n] to be a number.
 The code used pointers which haven't even been mentioned yet in class so I suspect I did not do this in the way they wanted.

+Day 2: July 18, 2017

+Today's Progress: Trying to get a copy of my project on my local machine.
+Works fine on codepen, doesn't work from local copy.

+**Thoughts:**Most of my time seems to be spent trying to understand tools.
+Frustrating day.

+Day 3: July 19, 2017

+Today's Progress:Another long, frustrating day, but I did figure out how to process scss files.

+**Thoughts:**I want to install the compass gem, but for some reason I can't find my ruby dir.
+Doubly frustrating because I installed the sass preprossessor gem without any problem, so obviously ruby is installed somewhere, lol.